Banana Fish: Gender

-While the cast of Banana Fish is almost entirely male, several characters – notably Ash and Eiji – are bishōnen (literally "beautiful boys"), a term for visually androgynous male characters who blend masculine and feminine qualities, and who are seen as desirable to a female audience.
-This feeling of desirability is not solely sexual in nature, but also appeals to female readers by allowing them to experience romance, agency, and personal autonomy vicariously through male characters that are freed from the constraints of patriarchy.
-While romance between bishōnen is tolerated in some contexts and thus "cannot be read as subversive per se", manga scholar Christina Parte argues that Ash and Eiji's status as bishōnen allows them to "transgress Japanese gender norms" by resisting gender roles typically associated with female Japanese adolescents.
+While the cast of Banana Fish is almost entirely male, several characters – notably Ash and Eiji – are bishōnen (literally "beautiful boys"), a term for visually androgynous male characters who blend masculine and feminine qualities.
+Scholars have considered how bishōnen are regarded as desirable by a female audience not merely for their physical attractiveness, but because they allow this audience to vicariously experience romance, agency, and personal autonomy through a character that is unconstrained by patriarchy.
+While romance between bishōnen is tolerated in some contexts in Japan and is thus not necessarily transgressive or subversive on its face, Parte argues that Ash and Eiji's status as bishōnen allows them to "transgress Japanese gender norms" by resisting gender roles typically associated with female Japanese adolescents.

 Per Parte, Ash and Eiji express a degree of gender ambivalence by alternating between masculinized and feminized agency.
 Ash embodies typically masculine agency in his position as a leader of a street gang, but is frequently feminized though the rape he suffers at the hands of men.
 Conversely, Eiji possesses the typically feminine trait of nurturing domesticity – he soothes Ash when he is troubled, treats his wounds, and remains at home while Ash fights – but towards the end of the series, it is ultimately Eiji who takes up arms to free an emaciated Ash from Golzine's clutches.
 Parte argues that despite the American setting of the series, Ash's quest for self-determination ultimately represents a rejection of restrictive Japanese gender roles: both the "good son" (becoming Golzine's heir) and the "obedient wife" (becoming Golzine's sex slave).
 Thus, through Ash and Eiji's struggles, the ostensibly female reader is able to "escape from Japanese reality" and "resist the pressures of a highly hierarchical gender and sexual system".